RaviTambade/Craftsmanship/README.md

 - TDD, BDD - Building quality into the design
   - Code coverage - touch all your code & know what hasn’t been touched
 - Patterns of Software Development
   -New ways to think about patterns -- so many devs think of these as some kind of magic written about in the GoF (Gang of Four Design Patterns book).
-Here you will learn the why of patterns.
-  - Reusable OOP structures which help you quickly solve problems and communicate solutions to other developers MVC - Heavy emphasis on Separation of Concerns (SoC) in modern software
+  - Reusable OOP structures which help you quickly solve problems and communicate solutions to other developers
 - Real Software Design
-  - The real way forward : decomposing requirements (user stories) into domain model classes
+  - The real way forward : decomposing requirements (<b>user stories</b>) into domain model classes
   - Sticky note method: nouns and verbs
 - Database As A Developer
   - What is the point of a relational database?
 Answer: Structure
-  - Basic DB Design, Connection, etc
+  - Basic DB Design, Connection, etc.
   - Repository Pattern
   - Tools to make you faster
+    - MySql
-    - Roundhouse
+    - MongoDB
-    - Localdb (Microsoft “file” database)
-    - Special section on Sqlite
-- Version Control (Mercurial or Git)
+- Version Control (Git or SVN)
-VCS (Version Control System) is non-negotiable for professional devs It’s not overhead, good VCS is a developer’s best friend
+    - VCS (Version Control System) is non-negotiable for professional devs
+    - It’s not overhead, good VCS is a developer’s best friend
 - Enterprise Patterns
     - Reusable system structures which help you solve Enterprise challenges
-- Integrating solutions - One of the main challenges is that data is stored in disparate formats and yet the Enterprise needs to share certain data elements with various systems
+- Integrating solutions
+    - One of the main challenges is that data is stored in disparate formats and yet the Enterprise needs to share certain data elements with various systems
 - Deliverables / Milestones
-- Working software (Minimum Viable Product (MVP)) continuous delivery and the necessity of tooling (build & deploy)
+- Working software (<b>Minimum Viable Product (MVP)</b>)
+- Continuous Integration/Continous delivery (<b>CI/CD</b>) and the necessity of tooling (build & deploy)
 - Appropriate UML Docs
-    - You will have to explain things to other people in various roles. - This is how you choose the appropriate document to show the person.
+    - You will have to explain things to other people in various roles.
+    - This is how you choose the appropriate document to show the person.
-    - Highest level of abstraction first, drill down into detail only as necessary - speeds up communication, makes meetings faster!
+    - Highest level of abstraction first, drill down into detail only as necessary
+        - speeds up communication, makes meetings faster!
     - You must use the language of the business domain.
-You must get everyone to use the same language (ubiquitous language) so that everyone can talk about things the same way.
+        - You must get everyone to use the same language (ubiquitous language) so that everyone can talk about things the same way.
     - These UML docs will help create our Software Development Map
-    - Best software for creating UML - Enterprise Architect -- non-negotiable if you’re a professional dev
+    - Best software for creating UML
+        - Enterprise Architect -- non-negotiable if you’re a professional dev
         - Also provides nice code reverse engineering and code generating
 - Every UML document explained with a why -- why you should produce the document
     - A large portion of developers do not know why they create these documents.

-After you read Crafting Software you will be able to produce and explain every UML document covered and defend your reasons for not creating specific documents should you decide not to.
+Crafting Software process helps to produce and explain every UML document covered

-## Working software is the primary measure of progress.
+## Always remember "Working software is the primary measure of progress".